jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 ### Breadboard

-Breadboard are for prototyping of electronics.
-They let you construct a circuit without soldering its component.
+Breadboards are for prototyping of electronics.
+They let you construct a circuit without having to solder the components together.
 Follow the picture for connection configuration:

 ![breadboard](pics/breadboard.png "Breadboard")